-The holidays were busy this year with family and friends popping in.
-I realised that it would be nice to have a place in the kitchen where friends could sit and chat, or sit down for a casual meal.
+It would be nice to have a place in the kitchen where friends could sit and chat, or sit down for a casual meal.
 The banquette has been around for many years and has been in and out of fashion many times, but it still manages to rise to the occasion as the most popular option for dining in a small open plan kitchen-dining room, or in a larger kitchen where there is no dining room.

 If you like the idea of an eat-in kitchen or don't have the luxury of a dining room, fitting a dining banquette in a small corner or against a wall allows you to seat up to 6 comfortably without taking up valuable floor space.

 What's really nice about a banquette is that it fits into a small space yet still provides plenty of seating, and even more if you add chairs to the mix.